-Stimulus money for EHR implementation is on the table and both healthcare organizations and EHR providers are looking to capitalize on the government offer.
+Stimulus money for EHR software implementation is on the table and both healthcare organizations and EHR providers are looking to capitalize on the government offer.

 Capitalize on Stimulus

 For the past one year or so, physicians were hearing about stimulus dollars and how they can claim the same for their practice.
 Physicians were curious and wanted to know more about it; but in spite of federal announcements and most of the EMR vendors started aggressive marketing, there wasn’t very noticeable movement until now.
-Providers knew that someday they have to adapt an EMR however many of them, even today are skeptical about the benefits that it will bring to them.
-Some feel that EMR will benefit Insurance companies, patients, federal government and other organizations but not providers themselves.
+Providers knew that someday they have to adopt an EMR however many of them, even today are skeptical about the benefits that it will bring to them.
+Some feel that EMR will benefit Insurance companies, patients, the federal government and other organizations but not providers themselves.
 Many of them are afraid of the disruption it will cause in their practice and it will reduce the patient flow.